ra2003/Portfolio-1/README.md

 ## Features

 - Created in minutes using my personal Flask template
-- Hosted on an Ubuntu server in my basement using Docker.
-(AWS ECS version coming soon)
+- Fully deployed on AWS using an ECS EC2 cluster
 - Ready to go REST API with SwaggerUI Documentation
 - Includes admin page for viewing/editing database records
 - Ready to go for webpages with Bootstrap CSS